alchemy-swift/alchemy/Docs/3a_RoutingBasics.md

 Routing in Alchemy is heavily integrated with Swift's built in error handling.
 [Middleware](3b_RoutingMiddleware.md) & handlers allow for synchronous code to `throw`.

-If an error is thrown or an `EventLoopFuture` results in an error, it will be caught & mapped to an `Response`.
+If an error is thrown or an `EventLoopFuture` results in an error, it will be caught & mapped to a `Response`.

 Generic errors will result in an `Response` with a status code of 500, but if any error that conforms to `ResponseConvertible` is thrown, it will be converted into the `Response` returned by the error's `convert()` function.